numbers/numbers.js/README.md

 This will compile the entire library into a single file accessible at src/numbers.js.
 It will also minify the file into public/numbers.min.js.

-Numbers.js is also available on Bowery via
+Numbers.js is also available on Bower via

 ```
-$ bowery install numbers.js
+$ bower install numbers.js
 ```

 ## Core Team